Skip to main content

 d.
 The minimum gift amount for an endowed deanship is $4,000,000.

-d.
-The endowment earnings may be used to help establish a new salary line for part of the base salary, or for a salary supplement to an existing salary line, subject to approval by the Provost.
-The endowment earnings may also be used for graduate assistant stipends, travel expenses, research support, and for such other purposes as may be reasonably related to the purpose of the endowment.
+c.
+The endowment earnings may be used to help establish a new salary line for part of or all of the base salary, or for a salary supplement to an existing salary line.
+This decision is subject to approval by the Provost.
+The Endowment earnings may also be used for graduate assistant stipends, travel expenses, research support, and for such other purposes as may be reasonably related to the purpose of the endowment.

 a.
 An endowed professorship provides valuable supplemental funding for an individual faculty member’s use in teaching, research, or service activities.

 b.
-An endowed professorship is held for a specific term of 5 years, renewable.
+An endowed professorship is held for a specific term of up to five (5) years and may be renewed after review or may be rotated to other faculty.

 c.
-The endowment earnings may be used to for a salary supplement to an existing salary line, subject to approval by the Provost.
+The endowment earnings may be used for a salary supplement to an existing salary line, subject to approval by the Provost or for their travel expenses, research support, and for such other purposes as may be reasonably related to the purpose of the endowment.

 e.
 The minimum gift amount for an endowed professorship is $500,000.